superlinked/VectorHub/docs/use_cases/scaling_rag_for_production.md

 ## Serving our application

-Finally!
-Our application is running and we are about to serve it.
-Fortunately, Ray makes this very straightforward with their [Ray Serve](https://docs.ray.io/en/latest/serve/index.html) module.
-We will use Ray Serve in combination with FastAPI and pydantic.
-The @serve.deployment decorator lets us define how many replicas and compute resources we want to use and Ray’s autoscaling will handle the rest.
-Two Ray serve decorators are all we need to modify our FastAPI application for production.
+Our application is now running!
+Our final step is to serve it.
+Ray's [Ray Serve](https://docs.ray.io/en/latest/serve/index.html) module makes this very straightforward.
+We use Ray Serve in combination with FastAPI and pydantic.
+The @serve.deployment decorator lets us define how many replicas and compute resources we want to use, and Ray’s autoscaling will handle the rest.
+Two Ray Serve decorators are all we need to modify our FastAPI application for production.

 ```python
 import pickle